Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Abstract

 \section{Abstract}

 The Chekanov--Eliashberg dg-algebra is an algebraic invariant of Legendrian submanifolds of contact manifolds, whose definition recently has been extended to singular Legendrians.
-We describe a way of constructing simpler, finitely generated models of this algebra for singular Legendrian knots in $\R^{3}$.
-This yields many new examples of Legendrians for which the cohomology of the Chekanov--Eliashberg algebra can be computed, including the infinite families of the Legendrian $\theta$-graph and its generalizations, and the standard $A_{n}$-Legendrians.
-Along the way, we compute the cohomology of the Chekanov--Eliashberg algebra in the boundary of a Weinstein surface, also known as the internal algebra of Ekholm--Ng.
+We describe a way of constructing simpler models of this dg-algebra for singular Legendrian knots in $\R^{3}$, and give the first examples of singular knots for which the full cohomology can be computed.
+This includes the $A_{n}$-Legendrians.
+An important question in the study of the Chekanov--Eliashberg dg-algebra is to understand how its quasi-isomorphism type changes when the Legendrian undergoes Weinstein ribbon isotopy.
+By explicit computation we show that quite dramatic changes are possible and that among other things, Weinstein ribbon isotopic Legendrians can have Koszul dual dg-algebras.
+Along the way, we compute the cohomology of the Chekanov--Eliashberg dg-algebra in the boundary of a Weinstein surface.
 This finishes the proof of the Bourgeois--Ekholm--Eliashberg surgery formula in dimension two, which was missing from the literature.